STM-Capstone-2022/stm-capstone-door-knock-detection/README.md

 ### Step 3.5: Set Up The Message System

 Set the topic type to be standard and give the topic a name, preferably the way the message will be sent (through EMail).
-Nothing else needs to be altered, so create the topic
+Nothing else needs to be altered.

 ![asdf](https://user-images.githubusercontent.com/59811685/183310806-482803f4-3b49-42fb-9430-f9f2cf036f65.JPG)

 Once the topic is created, you will be sent to the details of the topic.
 We will now create a subscription to actually send an email.
-Go to the subscriptions tab below, and click **Create subscription**
+Go to the subscriptions tab below, and click **Create subscription**.

 It will automatically fill in the topic ARN for you.
 Click on the Protocol dropdown menu, and select *Email*.
 Another line will pop-up called *Endpoint*, which is where the message is sent.